coderTrevor/MyOS/README.md

 Thank you all for making this available!

 ## Troubleshooting
-If you can't build the source with MSVC, make sure you've selected x86 as the target platform.
+If you can't build the source with MSVC, make sure you've selected x86 release as the target platform.
 MSVC selects x64 by default.
+Note that the project is in flux and it's not easy to build right now (see short-term goals).